Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Types of Depression.md

 Major depression looks different in different people.

-A doctor can help determine if your symptoms are related to major depression, or if they result from conditions, including other types of depression.
-For example, if you also have periods of mania, a diagnosis of bipolar disorder, not depression, is possible.
+A mental health professional can help determine if your symptoms are related to major depression, or if they result from conditions, including other types of depression.

 Atypical depression